muratk5n/thirdwave/en/README.md

 ---

-Seismic data from around the Baltic region in the past 600 days.
+Recent seismic data from around the Baltic region.
 No activity around Sep 26th when the Nordstream sabotage happened.

 ```python
 u.eq_at2(54.9701674206043, 14.933270115918607, radius=500, ago=600).tail(4)